OwenMelbz/illumipress/README.md

 IllumiPress is a simple wrapper for some of the laravel 5 illuminate packages, it allows users to integrate some of the joyful features of Laravel into wordpress.

-We currently integrate WordPress with Laravel Blade, HTTP Requests, Responses, Validator and Support (e.g collections, dd, string helpers etc)
+We currently integrate WordPress with Laravel Blade, HTTP Requests, Responses, Validator and Support (e.g collections, dd, string helpers etc), ZTTP, Caching (redis, memcached, file) and Ecryption

 ## Installation